 3. Remove Rot

 With a chisel, scrape out rotten sections of timber.
 If the wood is rotten through, cut out section with a hand saw.
-Drill evenly spaced holes in remaining timber to help the wood absorb the treatment.
+Drill evenly-spaced holes in the remaining timber to help the wood absorb the treatment.

 If you have dry rot, skip ahead to step 7.